xshen053/data-structure-collections/Tree/Readme.md

 - EXT

 ### Operations to keep balance
+> There are 2 kinds of operations we introduce here on the top of a binary search tree

+- rotation operation
+- color flip
+- Also we changed insert a little bit

+#### Rotation
 - rotateLeft(G)
   - Let x be the right child of G. Make G the new left child of x.
   - Can think of as temporarily merging G and P, then sending G down and left.